School of Humanities and Sciences

 Showing 11-20 of 31 Results

-Anthony E. and Isabelle Raubitschek Professor in Classics
+Anthony E. and Isabelle Raubitschek Professor of Classics

 BioI have taught for 19 years at Stanford; previously, I taught 18 years at Princeton.
 I am working on several books, concerning Homeric religion; Aristophanes; and comparative epic poetry.